 Use dental toys, enzymatic chews, or teeth cleaning biscuits, all of which may help keep the teeth clean.

-It is the same as a scale and polish done by a dentist for us- and it can hurt.
-However, unlike us, our pets won’t sit still or open their mouth to allow a comprehensive cleaning of their teeth so our pets need to have a general anaesthetic for a professional dental clean.
-The World Small Animal Veterinary Association have investigated so-called "anaesthesia-free" procedures offered by some grooming services, and have deemed them to be "ineffective at best and damaging at worst" in their guidelines.
+It is similar to a scale and polish done by a dentist for us, however, unlike us, our pets won’t sit still or open their mouth to allow a comprehensive examination or cleaning of their teeth.
+For this reason our pets need to have a general anaesthetic for a professional dental clean.
+Your pet will need to be assessed by one of our veterinarians.
+The degree of dental disease will be assessed to determine what type of treatment is required.